m4tware/geodata-bogota/README.md

 #### How to run:

-- In your local machine, go to [/frontend](./frontend/)
-- Using npm:
-    - `npm run dev --port 8001`
-- Or if pnpm is preferred:
-    - `pn run dev --port 8001`
+- At the root directory of the project, execute:
+    - `docker compose up --build`
-- Using your browser, access to: [http://localhost:8001](http://localhost:8001)
+- Using your browser, access to: [http://localhost](http://localhost)
+- Can change network configs inside [docker-compose](docker-compose.yaml), and [nginx](./nginx/nginx.conf) files